Due to high volumes of Black Friday orders please expect delivery in 5-7 business days

 It’s not uncommon for people to think of herbal medicine as a ‘new age’ trend.
 Actually, the opposite is more accurate.
 The use of plants as medicine dates back as far as there are records of human cultures and civilisations.
 But few of these traditionally used plants have been brought through modern science development quite like Salix alba, common name white willow bark and one of the best-known natural sources of salicylic acid.

-Use of white willow bark dates back as far as 500 BC in China for treatment of pain and fever.
+Use of white willow bark dates back as far as 500 BC in China for patients with pain and fever.
 Fast forward to 1853 when a French chemist neutralized the decades earlier extracted salicylic acid, in effect creating acetylsalicylic acid which in 1899 was marketed under the name “Aspirin”.
 Over 120 years later Aspirin is still a commonly used medicine for, you guessed it, pain and fever as well as inflammation and as a mild blood thinner.